xealits/xealits.github.io/_posts/2025/2025-09-22-everything-is-possible-in-words.md

 There were other confusing points.
 It is clear that such statements miss some point that just adds a dimension to the system behavior.

-The problem with those explanations was that they did not talk about the Memory Management Unit.
+The missing point in those explanations was the Memory Management Unit.
-Which is the thing that delivers the Virtual Memory capability.
+Coincidentally, it is the thing that delivers the Virtual Memory capability.

 Smaller processors (micro-controllers) don't have MMUs.
 And they don't have Virtual Memory.